 What are business goals?

-Setting business goals are important for several reasons, including that they:
+Setting business goals are important for several reasons, including that they can:

-- Give employees a clear understanding of how decision-making reaches company's goals
+Give employees a clear understanding of how decision-making reaches the company's goals

 Related: SMART Goals: Definition and Examples